argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 After this optimization total execution time was improved more than 100 times which is much better than just elimination of copy operation.
 The reason for that is that we computed `np.argwhere` on CPU while now we do this operation on GPU.
 PyTorch profile does not analyze NumPy operations so we missed them in the profile.

 ### Python cProfile
 PyTorch profile analyses only PyTorch operations which makes understanding of hotspots confusing.
-In order to profile all operations, one may use python profiler - [example2/v2.py](example2/v2.py):
+To profile all operations, one may use python profiler - [example2/v2.py](example2/v2.py):
 ```bash
          181 function calls (169 primitive calls) in 3.434 seconds